micon4sure/lean/README.markdown

 This enables you to put similar classes into one small php file instead of having to split them up.

 ### Application
 (Planned) Application is just in the planning phase as of now.
-It is intended to become a component that will lean on Slim (that's part of why it's called lean) and provide it with Controller/Action logic.
+It is intended to become a component that will _lean_ on [Slim](http://www.slimframework.com/ "Slim") (that's part of why it's called _lean_) and provide it with Controller/Action logic.

 ### Form
-The form component is well in its early stages.
+The form component is still in its early stages.
 Have a look if you like to see what it is intended to become but there are still vital parts missing, such as validation.

 ### (Scaffolding)
 (Planned) The scaffolding will build on lean\Form and provide an easy way to create CRUD style forms out of ORM objects.